keybase/book-content/05-sites/00-index.md

 {% set section_title = "Keybase Sites" %}
 {% set nav_title = "Sites" %}

-One of the perks of the [Keybase filesystem](/files) is that you can easily host a website in your public folder.
-In this chapter, we’ll show you how, and we’ll also show you [how to configure a custom domain](/sites/custom).
+One of the perks of [Keybase Files](/files) is that you can easily host a website in your public folder.

 ## Quick start

-Create a file called `index.md` in your public folder (`/keybase/public/{username}`) with the following content:
+Create a file called `index.md` with the following content:

 ```
 # Hello, world!
 ```

-Once you save this file, your website is immediately available at `https://{username}.keybase.pub/`.
-Try it out!
+Drop this file into your public folder and you’ll see it immediately available at `https://{username}.keybase.pub/`.
+Try it out.

-The `#` is [Markdown](https://daringfireball.net/projects/markdown/basics), and you can use HTML, too.
-Instead of `index.md`, an HTML file needs to be named `index.html`.
+The formatting (`#`) used in this example is [Markdown](https://daringfireball.net/projects/markdown/basics).
+You can use HTML, too.
+But instead of `index.md`, name an HTML file `index.html`.

 ## Organizing your website